Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 For all but the most demanding business or design users, this is the iPad we'd recommend every time.
 For day-to-day browsing, email, and all but the most demanding apps, it really does have everything you'd need.
 It's light and portable, the screen is great, and it's the best value iPad to choose.

-Should you get the iPad 10.2, Air, Mini, or Pro?
+Should you get the iPad 10.9, Air, Mini, or Pro?

-The short answer is – you should get the iPad 10.2 in nearly all cases.
-It's far cheaper than its iPad stablemates, and has all the power that most users will need.
-The Air is a touch more modern, and yes, a little slimmer, but there's not enough in it to recommend spending so much extra.
+The short answer is – you should get the iPad 10.9 in nearly all cases.
+It’s far cheaper than its iPad stablemates and has all the power that most users will need.
+The Air is a touch more modern, and yes, a little slimmer, but there’s not enough in it to recommend spending so much extra.
 The iPad Mini is considerably smaller, which might make it ideal if you need something to carry about with you.
 But, in an age of ever-larger smartphone screens, the Mini becomes a lot less compelling.

 Pros

-- Newest iPad
+- Cheapest iPad available

 - Compatible with Smart Keyboard

-- 10.2-inch screen
+- 10.9-inch screen

 Cons

-iPad Mini 2019
+iPad Mini 2021

-The Best Portable iPad, particularly with the update
+The Best Portable iPad

 What's new with the iPad Mini?

-This new iteration is a charming tablet that's intuitive to use, and will run your apps with ease.
-If you're after a compact tablet, it's hard to do better than the latest iPad Mini.
+This new iteration is a charming tablet that’s intuitive to use and will run your apps with ease.
+If you’re after a compact tablet, it’s hard to do better than the latest iPad Mini.

 Pros